fderuiter/face_stretcher/README.md

 - Built with Vite for fast development and optimized production build.
 - Automatically detects your face using TensorFlow.js and suggests a crop around your face.
 If detection fails, a manual cropper UI lets you select the region yourself.
 - Toggle classic **N64 Mode** for a low-poly mesh or switch to a smoother high-res version.
-- Optionally map the face onto a curved hemisphere for extra depth.
+- Adjust mesh **Curvature** with a slider, from flat to a full hemisphere.
 - Stretch the face interactively with mouse, touch, or the new keyboard controls.
 - Dedicated pointer controls ensure smooth dragging on both mouse and touch devices.
 - Fine-tune brush radius, strength and spring physics with handy sliders.